The Early Church

 Attempting to reach Heaven by simply obeying the Ten Commandments of the Old Covenant will no longer work.

 Do We Still Obey the Ten Commandments?

 According to the Apostle Paul, the Ten Commandments, "written by the finger of God," (Ex 31:18), identify the things God considers to be sin.

 Paul said: "Well then, am I suggesting that the law of God is sinful?
 Of course not!
 In fact, it was the law that showed me my sin.
 I would never have known that coveting is wrong if the law had not said, "You must not covet."
 (NLT, Rom 7:7).

 Christians keep the Commandments of God as a demonstration of their love and reverence for Christ.

 In the New Testament, Jesus paid it all.
-No longer are those in Christ who break one of the Ten Commandments stoned to death; nor do they face the last judgement at the "Great White Throne," (where those who are not in Christ will be forever cast away and separated from God).
+No longer are those in Christ who break one of the Ten Commandments stoned to death; nor do they face the last judgment at the "Great White Throne," (where those who are not in Christ will be forever cast away and separated from God).

-Because those in Christ are under the "Law of Grace" and will not be found guilty of breaking the Law.
+Those in Christ are under the "Law of Grace" and will not be found guilty of breaking the Law.
 Jesus died in their place; thereby paying for their sins and fulfilling all the requirements of the Old Testament Law on their behalf.
-What a great and wonderful Savior!
+What a great and incredible Savior!

 The Law of Grace redeems those who have been born again.
-The Commandments of God, so impossible for mankind to fulfill, now serve the Christian by identifying things God considers to be sin, and the need to be born again.
+The Commandments of God, so impossible for humankind to fulfill, now serve the Christian by identifying things God considers to be sin, and the need to be born again.